-The Soldiers of 1st Brigade Combat Team, 101st Airborne Division (Air Assault), completed their rotation Oct.
-7 at the Joint Readiness Training Center-Fort Polk, Louisiana, achieving a great milestone within their training cycle this year.
+Soldiers of 1st Brigade Combat Team, 101st Airborne Division (Air Assault), began their first batch of testing for COVID-19, Jan.
+20 at Memorial Chapel, before deploying to the Joint Readiness Training Center-Fort Polk, Louisiana.

 The Proud Americans of the 101st Airborne Division’s 2nd Battalion, 32nd Field Artillery Regiment, 1st Brigade Combat Team, bade farewell Jan.
 11 to Command Sgt.
 Maj.
 Michael Krabbenhoft and welcomed Command Sgt.
 Maj.
 Clifford Smith during a change of responsibility ceremony.

 STEFANOVIKEIO, Greece – The U.S. Army’s 1st Battalion, 101st Aviation Regiment, 101st Combat Aviation Brigade, 101st Airborne Division (Air Assault), together with Hellenic Armed Forces, executed Eddie’s Odyssey, a first of its kind, joint training mission on Velopoula Island and over the Ae…